Drewsmits/Broker/README.md

 # Broker

+**Broker is currently undergoing some changes.
+Look for a release for the next stable version**

 Broker maps remote resources to local Core Data resources via JSON responses.
 Using a few simple design standards, you can automatically map JSON attributes to NSManagedObject attributes with one line of code.

 All this fun stuff is done with a few rules.